 Grilla Grills vs Camp Chef

-The best Camp Chef pellet grill to do a comparison against is probably the Woodwind Classic.
-The Woodwind Classic is about $50 less than the Silverbac but is considerably smaller with a primary cooking grate providing 429 square inches of grill space.
+The best Camp Chef pellet grill to do a comparison against is probably the Woodwind 24 WiFi.
+The Woodwind 24 WiFi has an MSRP of $800 but is considerably smaller grill than the Silverbac with a primary cooking grate providing 429 square inches of grill space.

 There is a lot to like about the Woodwind as it has an easy dump pellet hopper as well as a patented ash clean out system and integrated meat probe.
 This grill comes with porcelain enameled steel grates, a three year warranty and is a solidly built product.
 The Woodwind has WiFi connectivity and can be controlled by your phone with the Camp Chef app.

 Grilla Grills vs Rec Tec

-The head to head comparison from Rec Tec is the Stampede RT-590.
-The Stampede is a freaking beauty and there is a strong argument that it is as good or better than the Silverbac.
+The head to head comparison from Rec Tec is the RT-590.
+The RT-590 is a freaking beauty and there is a strong argument that it is as good or better than the Silverbac.

 There are minor differences in the build quality and materials between the two grills but in the end they are both solidly built from high end materials.

 The primary grilling surface on the RT-590 is slightly larger than the Silverbac offering 590 vs 507 square inches of primary grilling space.
-The Silverbac comes with a secondary grilling rack that offers even more grilling space while the secondary rack is an optional upgrade on the Stampede.
+However, the Silverbac comes with a secondary grilling rack that offers even more grilling space while the secondary rack is an optional upgrade on the RT-590.

 About Grilla Grills

 Grilla Grills was founded in 2012 in Holland, Michigan as a diversification strategy by a high tech metal fabrication company.
 Here is a nice behind the scenes look at there operations by the head engineer and designer, Mark Graham.